Jeanswest: History

-The first store in New Zealand opened in 1996.
-The company has since expanded to the Middle East, Russia, Mauritius, and Peru represented under the name "Jeanswest Australia."

-Administration

 Jeanswest entered voluntary administration in Australia as of 15 January 2020, leaving the future of its 146 Australian stores and the employment of its almost-1000 strong staff in doubt.
 It was announced on 25 February 2020 that the chain would be bought by Hong Kong based Harbour Guidance Pty Ltd, in a deal that will save 106 of the affected Australian stores, meaning 40 stores will remain closed and their 308 staff members offered redundancies.

+On 25 March 2025, administrators from Pitcher Partners announced that the brand and its 90-plus stores in Australia would close, with the loss of hundreds of jobs.
+Jeanswest's New Zealand stores were not affected.

+Later, the online store shut down and was reduced to a banner to a store locator whilst running out on stock and inventory, citing "overwhelming demand".
+In June, when all stores closed down, it was replaced by a banner thanking customers for support and saying to listen for updates.